 Partner, Business Development and Philanthropy, Stonehage Fleming since 2015, advising international families on their family and philanthropic strategy.
 Established the Stonehage Fleming Charitable Foundation for the Stonehage Fleming Group in 2016, and is a Trustee Afrika Tikkun UK.
 Hamish joined the Board of The Richard Dimbleby Cancer Fund in 2016.

-Pat has over 20 years’ experience in financial services, having held product and marketing roles at Barclaycard, Capital One and Morgan Stanley.
-Pat is currently Head of Products, Continental Europe, at Visa, chairs the Visa Europe Women in Business network and joined the Board of The Richard Dimbleby Cancer Fund in 2021.
+Pat has 25 years’ experience in financial services, having held product and marketing roles at VISA, Barclaycard, Capital One, and Morgan Stanley.
+Pat is currently a Managing Director at JP Morgan Chase and joined the Board of The Richard Dimbleby Cancer Fund in 2021.

 Fred Dimbleby works as a digital journalist at ITV News, and has seen how impactful online resources can be for people who are searching for answers.
 Cancer Care Map provides an easy and accessible guide for people and that’s something that really excites him – to see how Cancer Care Map has a real impact on people’s lives.
 Fred joined the Board of trustees in 2019.

 Liz Price has worked in the NHS in London since 2005.
 Between 2014-21, she was the lead for a regional living with and beyond cancer programme.
 Her award winning team has led the way strategically regarding managing cancer as a long term condition in primary care, psychosocial support, cancer rehabilition and lymphoedema.
 Liz is also an Associate Certified Coach with the International Coaching Federation and is the owner of Full Frame Coach.
 Liz joined the Board of the Richard Dimbleby Cancer Fund in 2020.